 Judgment.
 Most of all, I hope you will pray for God to lead all of us into truth, letting His will be done.

-I left SDA employment after the 2008-09 school year, and Jennifer and I were baptized at a non-denominational church shortly thereafter.
+I left SDA employment after the 2008-09 school year, and my wife and I were baptized at a non-denominational church shortly thereafter.
 Before our baptismal service, I had the opportunity to

 people who embraced us when we didn’t even know if we would ever leave the Adventist Church.